Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 A *user-defined thread* is one created by the application dev to accomplish a specific task.
 With the exception of parallel streams, all of the applications that we created up to this point have been multithreaded, but they contained only one user-defined thread, which calls the `main()` method.
 Applications that contain only a single user-defined thread are referred to as single-threaded applications.

-> **Note:** Although not required knowledge for the exam, a *daemon thread* is one that will not prevent the JVM from exiting when the program finishes, a Java application terminates when the only threads that are running are daemon threads.
+> **Note:** Although not required knowledge for the exam, a *daemon thread* is one that will not prevent the JVM from shutting down when the program finishes, a Java application terminates when the only threads that are running are daemon threads.
 For example, if garbage collection is the only thread left running, the JVM will automatically shut down.
 Both system and user defined threads can be marked as daemon threads.

 ### Understanding Thread Concurrency